 - A. The road system shall be designed to accommodate snow removal and storage.
-Consideration shall also be given for snow storage. - B. Cul-de-sacs with diameters of 170' or greater are required to address plowing and snow storage issues. - C. Islands in the center of cul-de-sacs and at some street locations may be required to provide snow storage and storm water / snow melt control.
+Consideration shall also be given for snow storage. - B. Cul-de-sacs with diameters of 170' or greater are required to address plowing and snow storage issues. - C. Plans for snow storage are required for all roads and cul-de-sacs.